Battery Attorney in Santa

 If you have been charged with battery in Southern California, you are a facing a criminal charge that could cost you your freedom if convicted.
 You need to consult an experienced Santa Barbara criminal defense lawyer as soon as possible—even before you are formally charged, if possible.
 You have an important decision to make about the future.
 The criminal defense attorney who you hire to represent you will have an important influence on the final outcome of the case.
 You will want a criminal defense attorney who knows the California Penal Code relating to battery and knows how to analyze the facts and plan an effective strategy to rebut the battery charge.

 A Santa Barbara criminal defense lawyer at Andrade Law Offices is ready to review your battery charge and discuss your legal options for resolving this matter.
-Our attorneys are former prosecutors and skilled trial attorneys.
-They know how to identify holes in the prosecution's evidence and how to structure a plea agreement proposal that a prosecutor will find acceptable.
+Our attorney is a former prosecutor and skilled in trial settings.
+We know how to identify holes in the prosecution's evidence and how to structure a plea agreement proposal that a prosecutor will find acceptable.
 Should you work with our firm, our attorneys will negotiate aggressively on your behalf.
 The legal team at Andrade Law Offices has handled thousands of criminal cases across Santa Barbara County since the founding of the firm in 1987.

 Battery in California Penal Code § 242 is defined as any unlawful use of force or violence upon another person.
 Battery is often thought of in the context of assault and battery.
 California law draws a distinction between assault and battery and treats the two as separate criminal offenses.
 Battery is the actual use of force involving physical contact, while assault is a threat or attempt to use force.